-Name: pansy, viola, violet, heartsease, Viola x wittrockiana, Viola tricolor, Viola cornuta.
+Name: pansy, violet, heartsease, Viola x wittrockiana, Viola tricolor, Viola cornuta.

 Foliage: long, mid-green elliptical leaves with scalloped or bluntly toothed margins.

 Climate: prefer temperate climates with a mild growing environment.

 Soil: will grow in most well-drained garden soils.

 Position: most pansies will grow in full sun, partial shade or shade.